Lottie Moon: Relationship with Crawford Howell Toy

 Rumors characterize Moon's relationship with Crawford Howell Toy, a former teacher who became a controversial figure among Southern Baptists in the late 19th century, as romantic.
 Moon first met Toy at the Albemarle Female Institute.
-Lottie—who previously learned Latin, Greek, French, Italian and Spanish and would become the one of the first women to earn a master's degree in languages—studied Hebrew and English grammar under Toy's tutelage.
+Lottie—who previously learned Latin, Greek, French, Italian and Spanish and would become one of the first women to earn a master's degree in languages—studied Hebrew and English grammar under Toy's tutelage.
 Toy wrote of Moon, "She writes the best English I have ever been privileged to read."
 While some contend Toy proposed to Moon before the Civil War, her mention of a marriage proposal from Toy dates from 1881.
 In the interim, Toy supported the Confederacy and became a professor of Old Testament studies at the Southern Baptist Theological Seminary, while Moon aided her mother on their Virginia estate.

 However, following controversies concerning Darwinism and Toy's criticism of some Baptists' Christological Old Testament interpretations, Toy submitted his resignation from Southern in 1879.
 Moon's 1881 correspondence with FMB secretary H. A. Tupper, mentions her plans for a spring wedding with Toy, who was by then teaching Old Testament and religion at Harvard University.
 However, the engagement was broken and their marriage never occurred, with vague mentions of religious reasons.
 Toy's controversial new beliefs regarding the Bible, as well as Moon's commitment to remain in China doing mission work for Southern Baptists seem involved.
 Toy ultimately broke his affiliation with Southern Baptists and became a Unitarian.

 Modern legacy

-Lottie Moon has come to personify the missionary spirit for Southern Baptists and many other Christians as well.
-The annual Lottie Moon Christmas Offering for International Missions has raised a total of $1.5 billion for missions since 1888, and finances half the international missions budget of the Southern Baptist Convention every year.
+Moon has come to personify the missionary spirit for Southern Baptists and many other Christians as well.
+The annual Lottie Moon Christmas Offering for International Missions has raised more than $1.5 billion for missions since 1888, and finances half the international missions budget of the Southern Baptist Convention every year.

 In terms of feminist historiography, Regina Sullivan argues that the decision of the Southern Baptists to allow women to engage in foreign mission work fit in well with the Protestant expectation that women ought to be the most pious members of society, influencing men to lead moral lives.
-However Moon was impatient with the usual restraints, and deliberately moved her China mission out of reach of male authority.
+However Moon was impatient with the usual restraints and deliberately moved her China mission out of reach of male authority.
 Furthermore, she went so far as to persuade Southern Baptist women to form their own missionary organizations.
 However, Moon's feminist leadership was not followed by women back home.
 The Women's Missionary Union made her appear a martyr to the Christian cause rather than a feminist voice within the Baptist Church.
 Sullivan emphasizes Moon was a pioneer for gender equality; as she wrote from China in 1893, "What women have a right to demand is perfect equality."